-I was introduced to this eye-opening ingredient through Chicago’s Rare Tea Cellar, which has an incredible pantry of exotic and captivating teas, spices, oils, and other add-ons that make me want to turn my kitchen into a laboratory.
+I was introduced to this eye-opening ingredient through Chicago’s Rare Tea Cellar, which has an incredible pantry of captivating teas, spices, oils, and other add-ons that make me want to turn my kitchen into a laboratory.

-Sprinkle it over oatmeal or crepes, stir it into coffee or tea, or use it in a cocktail, as is my wont.
-And, being sugar, it lasts pretty much forever as long as you keep it sealed away from ants and moisture!
+Sprinkle it over oatmeal or crepes, stir it into coffee or tea, or use it in a smoked sugar cocktail, as is my wont.
+Being sugar, it lasts pretty much forever as long as you keep it sealed away from ants and moisture!

 Certain combinations—ginger and smokiness, lemon and ginger, mint and lemon—are irresistible to me, and it’s hard to throw them together in one drink and not get a spectacular result.

 - 1 large handful mint

-Stir to dissolve the sugar in the liquid, then add a handful of ice cubes.
+- Stir to dissolve the sugar in the liquid, then add a handful of ice cubes.